kean/NukeUI/README.md

 `LazyImage` uses [Nuke](https://github.com/kean/Nuke) for loading images and has many customization options.
 But it's not just that.
 It also supports progressive images, it has GIF support powered by [Gifu](https://github.com/kaishin/Gifu) and can even play short videos, which is [a much more efficient](https://web.dev/replace-gifs-with-videos/).

 > **WARNING**.
-It's work-in-progress.
-Feel free to try it at your own risk or wait for 1.x.
+It's in early preview.
+The first stable release will be available soon.

 ## Usage